 I am so glad Joshua spared me, a prostitute, and my relatives who were with me in my house.
 I had said to the two men that "the LORD your God is the supreme God of the heavens above and the earth below."
 I had hidden and protected them and trusted their promise.
-I lived among the Israelites and married Salmon and we brought forth Boaz.
-Later, Boaz married Ruth and they had a son, Obed.
-[See: Tamar's Lineage]
+Then God in turn protected me, and all of my extended family who stayed in my house, when Jericho was destroyed.

 2 Samuel 11:1-12:25; 1 Chronicles 3:1-24; Kings 1:1-48; Matthew 1:1-18; (Luke 2:5-7); 3:23-38